leonard-psu/PIHMgis/README.md

 ### User Guide
+PIHMgis v3.5 user guide (pdf) is available in Documentation folder.
-Download PIHMgis v1.0 user guide called pihmgis_users_guide_v1.pdf PIHMgis v3.5 will be available soon.
+PIHMgis v1.0 user guide (pdf) is available in Documentation folder.
+PIHM_Input_File_Format_v2 file input guide (pdf) is available in Documentation folder.

 ### Windows Users
-Download latest executable PIHMGis v3.5 in the zip file called Windows_PIHM_GIS.zip
+Download latest executable PIHMGis v3.5 in the zip file called Windows_PIHM_GIS.zip kept in Built_Versions folder.

 ### Ubuntu 18.04 Users
-Download latest executable PIHMGis v3.5 in the zip file called Ubuntu_PIHMgis.zip
+Download latest executable PIHMGis v3.5 in the zip file called Ubuntu_PIHMgis.zip kept in Built_Versions folder.

 ### Other Linux Users
 Will need to compile code.
 See How to Compile Linux PIHMgis below.
 These steps were used to build with Ubuntu, and should apply to other Linux environments.